PFunnell/PFunnell.github.io/_posts/2025-04-14-obsidian-linker.md

 ---

 I’m thinking of turning this into an Obsidian plugin.
 If you think that sounds useful, let me know.
+Likewise, drop me a DM if you have ideas about where we could take this or what you could apply it to.

 → [View it on GitHub](https://github.com/PFunnell/metisem)

 ---

-Let me know if you're trying to tame a similar pile of markdown chaos.